 Summary

-The ASEAN-Singapore Cybersecurity Centre for Excellence (ASCCE) is an extension of ASEAN Cyber Capacity Programme (ACCP) that seeks to conduct research, conduct virtual cyber defence exercises and provide CERT-related technical trainings as well as focusing on other areas such as international law, cyber strategy, legislation, cyber norms among other cybersecurity policy issues.
+The ASEAN-Singapore Cybersecurity Centre for Excellence (ASCCE) is an extension of ASEAN Cyber Capacity Programme (ACCP) that seeks to conduct research, cyber defence exercises, provide CERT-related technical trainings as well as focus on other areas such as international law, cyber strategy, legislation, cyber norms among other cybersecurity policy issues.
+The ASCCE’s multi-disciplinary training facility is located in Singapore’s city centre and it is operational since April 2020 while the Cyber Range Facility at Temasek Polytechnic is in full operation since October 2019.

 Details